neurodroid/stimfit/doc/sphinx/manual/python.rst

 ================

 When you start up ``Stimfit``,  you will find an embedded Python shell in the lower part of the program window.
-Form this shell, you have full access to the Python interpreter.
+From this shell, you have full access to the Python interpreter.
 For instance, you could type:

 ::